- Terracotta Tile – The Complete Guide

 And where does it come from?

 The word terracotta comes from the Italian word meaning “baked earth” because the clay goes through a hardening process through sun-drying, kiln-firing, or baking in the oven.
 As a result, the finished clay pieces are commonly used as floor tile, roof tiles, glazed and painted tiles, earthenware, pottery, modeling, and other architectural features.
-Terracotta tile is initially porous and has the color of red, brown, orange, pink, and earthy tones.
+Terracotta tile is initially porous and has the color of red, brown, orange, pink, and earthy tones, but now it is available in a wide range of colors and designs, from organic rustic to modern minimalist.

 Ok.
 Sure.